TTK4130/ttk4130.github.io/docs/animation.rst

     scene.add(plane); // Don't forget to add the mesh to our scene!

-Next we'll add our sphere as a `SphereGeometry() <https://threejs.org/docs/?q=sphere#api/en/geometries/SphereGeometry>`_.
+Next we add our sphere as a `SphereGeometry() <https://threejs.org/docs/?q=sphere#api/en/geometries/SphereGeometry>`_.
-Similarly to the plane we'll have to define its segment count.
-We'll also give it a name so that we can reference it later when we add our animation.
-For later use we'll also extract its position object.
+Similarly to the plane we have to define its segment count.
+We also give it a name so that we can reference it later when we add our animation.
+For later use it is also useful to extract its position object.

 .. code::